Hwasong-11B: Description

-Despite their similarities to the ATACMS system, the Hwasong-11B is significantly larger, and likely uses the same motor as the Pukguksong-1 with similar jet vanes, and overall resembling a single stage version of it.
-The launch container is a tracked chassis that has a width of about 1.26 m and a wheel diameter of 0.78 m, similar to the Pukguksong-2 tracked TEL.
+Despite their similarities to the ATACMS system, the Hwasong-11B is significantly larger, with estimated length and diameter being 7.2 m and 1.0 m, respectively.
+The missile also likely uses the same motor as the Pukguksong-1 with similar jet vanes, and overall resembling a single stage version of it.
+The transporter erector launcher is a tracked chassis, which has a width of about 1.26 m and a wheel diameter of 0.78 m, similar to the Pukguksong-2's tracked mobile launcher.
+It is similar to the TEL of South Korean Hyunmoo-2A and 2B; however, North Korean system utilizes two launch canisters instead of one used by South Korean counterpart.
 A number of images shown of the system appears to be manipulated, significantly increasing the size of the launcher.
 The Hwasong-11B can also be launched using a four-axle truck chassis.

 With the missile fulfilling a similar role to the Hwasong-11A, there should have been no need to develop another missile later with an overlapping performance.
 In an analysis of news reports from the Korean Central News Agency, despite the differences the Hwasong-11A possesses from the 9K720 Iskander, the Hwasong-11A is likely to be constructed with foreign assistance or foreign parts.

-While all the news reports on the Hwasong-11A mainly focused on the deployment, "demonstration of power" and newness of it, reports on the Hwasong-11B instead focused on the "research" and "development" in its first launch.
+While all the news reports on the Hwasong-11A mainly focused on the deployment, "demonstration of power" and newness of it, reports on the Hwasong-11B instead focused on the "research" and "development" in its first launch, as well as its superiority compared with older weapons.
 Later launches of Hwasong-11B made mention of "Juche weapons of Korean style", which is not mentioned at all for the Hwasong-11A, hinting that whereas the Hwasong-11B underwent a research and development phase, the Hwasong-11A was already deployed prior to being tested, and likely having foreign involvement in some form.

+Naming

+The official designation, Hwasong-11B, was revealed in October 2021 during the "Self-Defense 2021" military exhibition, as an image published by North Korean state media clearly showed the missile's official name.
+The Hwasong-11B can also be referred to as Hwasong-11Na or Hwasongpho-11Na, with the letter "Na" being the second letter of the Korean alphabet.
+In its known launches, occurred between 2019 and 2023, North Korean state media called Hwasong-11B by vague and generic descriptions like "new weapon", "tactical guided missile" and "tactical ballistic missile" instead of the formal name.

+The Hwasong-11B is externally known by intelligence communities outside North Korea as KN-24 under the US nomenclature.
+Other external names also include 19-4 SRBM, used by South Korean military, as well as Songun ATACMS, a nickname given by analysts.